-- 1. Increase the preservation and protection of environmental corridors for wildlife, water quality values, habitat protection, ecosystem and ecology purposes. - 2.
+- Increase the preservation and protection of environmental corridors for wildlife, water quality values, habitat protection, ecosystem and ecology purposes. - 2.
 Increase protection of the surface and groundwater resources in the Town. - 3.
 Maintain the natural beauty of the Town's roadways and scenic views.

 - Support the efforts of state and federal agencies to protect threatened or endangered species if found with Town limits. - Support Island landscapes through land preservation, conservation development, and other sensitive land use measures. - 3.
 Support the preservation of wetlands for their ecological and hydrological functions. - 4.
-Promote an understanding of and appreciation for the area's historic and cultural landscape. - 5.
-Promote and encourage private forestland owners to participate in the Master Woodland Steward Program. - 6.
-Fully consider the impacts of new development on all natural resources.

-- Work with the DNR and the Ashland County Land and Water Conservation Department to help educate the public about the spread of invasive species (. esp.
+Promote an understanding of and appreciation for the area's historic and cultural landscape. - Promote and encourage private forestland owners to participate in the DNR's Master Woodland Steward Program. - 6.
+Fully consider the impacts of new development on all natural resources. - 7.
+Work with the DNR and the Ashland County Land and Water Conservation Department to help educate the public about the spread of invasive species (. esp.
 Eurasian Water milfoil). - 8.
-Support and assist when appropriate, existing natural resource preservation groups and associations. - Encourage the active involvement of the Ashland County Land and Water Conservation Department in the Town of La Pointe. - 10.
-Encourage and assist with the planning for and wise management of the Town's natural resource base. - 11. - 12.
-Protect aquifers. - 13.
-Improve Town road maintenance and construction practices to reduce non-point water pollution. - 14.
-Require all non-metallic mines to have a reclamation plan. - 15.
-Promote the maintenance of existing public recreational facilities and trails in the Town. - 16. . - 17.
-Coordinate with the DNR and the Ashland County Land Conservation Department to ensure that BMPs are being utilized in critical areas that are in need of stabilization and in areas where habitat needs to be preserved. - 18.
-Work in cooperation with the Ashland County Land Conservation department to implement its water quality and conservation programs locally, encouraging their use by local residents and property owners. - 19.
-Build and maintain trails so as to protect both the environment and the safety of those who use them. - 20.
-When reviewing new subdivisions and conditional use permits, consider the impacts on all natural resources including the potential impacts to: - Water quality - Habitat and reproduction - Ecosystems - Movement corridors - Endangered and threatened species - Aesthetic values - Encourage the county to adopt a stormwater and erosion control ordinance to preserve and protect soils and water quality. - 22.
-Assist in applying Ashland County's non-metallic mining ordinance to ensure the wise use of available resources incorporating reclamation procedures that will allow for a safe and reusable site. - 23.
+Support and assist when appropriate, existing natural resource preservation groups and associations.

+- Encourage the active involvement of the Ashland County Land and Water Conservation Department in the Town of La Pointe. - 10.
+Encourage and assist with the planning for and wise management of the Town's natural resource base. - 11.
+Protect aquifers. - 12.
+Improve Town road maintenance and construction practices to reduce non-point water pollution. - 13.
+Require all non-metallic mines to have a reclamation plan. - 14.
+Assist in applying Ashland County's non-metallic mining ordinance to ensure the wise use of available resources incorporating reclamation procedures that will allow for a safe and reusable site. - 15.
+Promote the maintenance of existing public recreational facilities and trails in the Town. - 16.
+Coordinate with the DNR and the Ashland County Land Conservation Department to ensure that Best Management Practices are being utilized in critical areas that are in need of stabilization and in areas where habitat needs to be preserved. - 17.
+Work in cooperation with the Ashland County Land Conservation department to implement its water quality and conservation programs locally, encouraging their use by local residents and property owners. - 18.
+Build and maintain trails so as to protect both the environment and the safety of those who use them. - 19.
+When reviewing new subdivisions and conditional use permits, consider the impacts on all natural resources including the potential impacts to: - Water quality - Habitat and reproduction - Ecosystems - Movement corridors - Endangered and threatened species - Aesthetic values - Encourage the county to adopt a stormwater and erosion control ordinance to preserve and protect soils and water quality. - 21.
 Work with community members to promote more businesses related to eco-tourism (silent sports).

-Sch edule 2006 2011 2016 2021 to to to to lm plementation Action Items 2010 2015 2020 2025 Responsible Entity 1.
+Schedule 2006 2011 2016 2021 to to to to lmp plementation Action Items 2010 2015 2020 2025 Responsible Entity 1.
 Meet with DNR land managers periodically to understand and assist with the management of the protected areas.
 As needed.
 Town Board 2.
-Develop guidelines to maintain forest buffers along roads. х Town Board, Plan Commission
+Develop guidelines to maintain forest buffers along roads. х Х Town Board, Plan Commission